CODE: TAKE20

 What exactly is 'memory foam'

-and why should I consider a memory foam mattress?
+and what are the benefits of a memory foam mattress?

-However, the term 'memory foam' is often applied to what amounts to wide range of materials with a huge variation in performance.
+However, the term 'memory foam' is often applied to what amounts to a wide range of materials with a huge variation in performance.
 This means that simply calling a mattress 'memory foam' doesn't begin to indicate crucial information such as density, ILD rating and firmness rating.
-These are the factors that will tell you how a memory foam mattress will feel and perform over time, and when you’re armed with this information you’re able to make a more informed buying decision.
+These factors will tell you how a memory foam mattress will feel and perform over time, and when you’re armed with this information, you can make a more informed buying decision.

-If you're considering buying a memory foam mattress from a retailer that doesn't disclose this information then there's a good chance that the mattress isn't quite as highly specified as they would like you to believe.
-We'll explain these factors in jargon-free detail below, but first let's take a look at the basics of buying a mattress.
+If you're considering buying a memory foam mattress from a retailer that doesn't disclose this information, there's a good chance the mattress could be more highly specified than they would like you to believe.

 What to look for when shopping for a memory foam mattress